fjhickernell/mcm2025/_pages/travel.md

 # Travel support

-We will provide travel support for some early career scholars through our sponsor, IMSI.
-[Apply on their website here](https://www.imsi.institute/activities/15th-international-conference-on-monte-carlo-methods-and-applications-mcm/).
-We will start notifying successful applicants soon after February 28.
+Funding decisions for travel support through our sponsor, IMSI, have been made.
+Those who [apply now](https://www.imsi.institute/activities/15th-international-conference-on-monte-carlo-methods-and-applications-mcm/) will be added to the waitlist.

 ## Campus
 <div row>